-Minimizing stress during your base building workouts is important, because achieving the second goal—increasing your endurance capacity—requires spending time around your Threshold effort level.
-Increased capacity translates into your ability to run faster for longer.
+Many people go too fast on their easy days.
+Doing your base building at the Aerobic Threshold ensures you get all the benefits while minimizing the overall stress on your body.
+This is key when you add workouts that target your anaerobic threshold - improving it translates to sustaining faster paces.
 Many people know this workout as a tempo run, but there is a lot of confusion as to why and how it should be done.
-The simple truth is, by training at and around your Threshold you are strengthening your running-specific muscles at the limit of their endurance ability.
-If you’re running Tempo too far below your Threshold, then you won’t see improvement in your capacity.
-If you’re running above your Threshold, then you won’t last long enough to create a sufficient training effect to improve your capacity.
-Having built your base before performing these workouts is critical.
-You won’t fatigue as quickly, which gives your muscles valuable minutes to adapt to the stress of the higher effort workouts.
-Over time your muscle fibers will strengthen, making what was once hard, much easier.
+By training at and slightly above your anaerobic threshold, you are strengthening your endurance muscles at the limit of their current ability.
+If you’re running tempo too far below your threshold, then you won’t see improvement.
+If you’re running too far above, then you won’t last long enough to realize the training effect.
+Having a strong aerobic base before performing these workouts is critical.
+You won’t fatigue as quickly, which gives your muscles valuable minutes to adapt to the stress of the higher-effort workouts.
+Over time your muscle fibers will strengthen, and your ability to create and consume lactate as a fuel source will make what was once hard, much easier.

 The third goal is achieved through sprint workouts and/or strength training.
 These workouts overload your muscles for short periods of time, which helps to train your body to recruit muscle fibers that are neglected at lower intensities.
-As your ability to apply higher forces improves, it becomes relatively easy to maintain a given submax speed.
-When you overload your muscles in these workouts, its critical to give them adequate rest in between sprints or sets.
-Resting length should be at least 2 and up to 4 times longer than the sprint or set itself.
+As your ability to apply higher forces improves, it becomes relatively easier to maintain a given sub-max speed.
+When you overload your muscles in these workouts, giving them adequate rest in between sets is critical.
+Resting length should be at least 2 and up to 4 times longer than the active set itself.